-Golden eagles in North America are primarily found in the Western States and Provinces from Mexico through Alaska.
-There are also small breeding populations in northern Ontario and Quebec.
-In Ontario the golden eagle is currently designated Endangered under the province’s Endangered Species Act, while in adjacent Quebec it is a candidate for Threatened or Special Concern status.
+In North America, golden eagles are primarily found in the Western States and Provinces from Mexico through Alaska.
+There are also small breeding populations in northern Ontario and Quebec, with a wintering population in the eastern United States.

-The Golden Eagle Project was undertaken in order to better understand the biology and management needs of these golden eagles and to appropriately disseminate this information to assist landowners and managers in ensuring the conservation of these birds.
+Learn more about our Golden Eagle Project which aims to to better understand the biology, habitat use and management needs of these golden eagles to ensure conservation of these majestic birds.